-The general mission of the Science and Mathematics Education Center is the improvement of pre-service and in-service preparation of teachers in the sciences and mathematics.
-More specific goals and objectives are as follows:
+The mission of the Science and Mathematics Education Center is to the improve pre-service and in-service preparation of teachers in the sciences and mathematics.
+Our mission and goals include:

-- To maintain a comprehensive repository of up-to-date K-12 science and mathematics curriculum materials, including activity resource books, children’s literature, videos, computer software, manipulatives, textbooks, lab books, journals, catalogs, kits, and other science and mathematics teacher materials.
+- To maintain a comprehensive repository of up-to-date K-12 science and mathematics curriculum materials including activity resource books, children’s literature, videos, computer software, textbooks, lab books, journals, manipulative kits, vendor catalogs, and other science and mathematics teacher materials.

 - To assist in the coordination of programs and courses leading to teacher licensure in biological, physical, and mathematical sciences, and teacher education, including elementary, middle school, and secondary levels of science and mathematics teaching.